ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 - Select the employee account that will be offboarded
 - Review the user’s profile information, assigned license, and current account status
 - Block sign-in for the departing employee
-- Confirm that the account can no longer be used to access Microsoft 365 services
+- Confirm that the account is blocked for the account

 ![Review User](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab02-User-Offboarding/screenshots/1_Review_User.png)